keystonejs/keystone/docs/guides/initial-data.md

 });
 ```

-Will match all users whose name starts with `'J'`, skipping the first two matches,
+This will match all users whose name starts with `'J'`, skipping the first two matches,
 ultimately matching against `'John'`.

 ### Errors